anna-ssg/anna/site/content/posts/week-0.md

 - Complete CSS styling
 - Cleaned up unnecessary post rendering

 ## Whats Next:

-- tofill
+- JS inection as plugins into pages and individual posts

----
+- ***

 # Nathan’s Progress

 - Setup CI using GitHub actions which builds and deploys ssg to [gh-pages](https://ssg-test-org.github.io)
 - Setup `robots.txt` to (currently set to prevent indexing until we reach a v1.0 release)
 - Implemented `sitemap.xml` to tell search engines how our site is structured
 - Fixed `baseURL` it now, uses absolute paths from root `/` when loading stylesheets

 ## What's next?

 - SEO optimization (verify semantic HTML generation)
 - OGP tags in page headers

 ---